 Another hugely popular show that featured Dungeons & Dragons is of course Stranger Things (2016 – Present).
 The first time we see the main characters, they are down in a dimly lit basement, having a blast playing D&D.

-It’s easy to see how this scene, coupled with the appealing 80’s nostalgia that drips from every frame of that show, could lead to people giving D&D a try.
+It’s easy to see how that scene, coupled with the appealing 80’s nostalgia that drips from every frame of that show, could lead to people giving D&D a try.

 So strong is the link between Stranger Things and D&D that, at the time of writing, they have just released a Stranger Things D&D Starter Set.

-It includes a distressed red box (which would be authentic to the early 80’s setting of the show), pre-made character sheets, dice, and an adventure based on the one that the characters can be seen playing in the video posted above.
+It includes a distressed red box (which would be authentic to the early 80’s setting of the show), pre-made character sheets, dice, and an adventure based on the one that the characters can be seen playing in the show.